SMART Permission Tickets

 Ticket Client-Key Binding

-Each Permission Ticket SHALL bind redemption to a client key set using client_binding:
+A Permission Ticket MAY bind redemption to a specific client key using the cnf (Confirmation, RFC 7800) claim:

 Server-Side Validation